andresh100/BYOArtistPage/README.md

 # Build Your Own Artist Page
 <img src="/Assets/Heading.PNG" >
 This website was made as a project by two music nerds that wanted to have an easy and fast way for bands to manage and create their own websites without having any previous web development knowledge.
-It features a simple straighfoward form for them to get through the whole process really fast.
+It features a simple straightforward form for them to get through the whole process really fast.

 ## Features